mui/material-ui/docs/src/pages/components/icons/icons.md

 This component extends the native `<svg>` element:

 - It comes with built-in accessibility.
 - SVG elements should be scaled for a 24x24px viewport so that the resulting icon can be used as is, or included as a child for other MUI components that use icons.
-(This can be customized with the `viewBox` attribute, to inherit `viewBox` value from original image `inheritViewBox` attribute can be used).
+  This can be customized with the `viewBox` attribute.
+  To inherit the `viewBox` value from the original image, the `inheritViewBox` attribute can be used.
 - By default, the component inherits the current color.
 Optionally, you can apply one of the theme colors using the `color` prop.

 ```jsx